 Weekly drinking water test results can be found on the Vermont Department of Environmental Conservation’s website.

-Active surveillance begins in the summer around early June and concludes in the fall around mid-October.
+Active surveillance of cyanobacteria begins in the summer around early June and concludes in the fall around mid-October.

 - Main Lake - North, Central, South

 - St. Albans Bay

 - New York Lake Champlain (monitored by Lake Champlain Committee)

 Since 2003, the Lake Champlain Committee (LCC) has coordinated and trained a group of citizen volunteers to monitor shoreline sites on Lake Champlain in Vermont, New York, and Quebec.
 You can reach out to LCC if you are interested in becoming a volunteer monitor.

 The Vermont Department of Environmental Conservation (DEC) monitors long-term water quality at dozens of off-shore stations on Lake Champlain.

 All 22 public drinking water suppliers on Lake Champlain submit samples for cyanobacteria toxin analysis.
 Drinking water test results are updated weekly by the DEC’s Division of Drinking Water and Ground Water Protection.

 For more information or to report a bloom: